thejosehuerta/cs260/assignment6/README.md

 > ***Nodes to store values***

 Creating a node to store values is as simple as creating a "Node" struct and having it be composed of an *int, pointer to left Node, and pointer to right Node*.
+> ***An add function that adds a new value in the appropriate location based on ordering rules***

+For this function, I called it Insert() and I made sure it followed the rule of ordering (less than or equal values go to left sub-tree, greater values go to right sub-tree).
+Then, it recursively calls itself until it finds where it belongs.
+> ***A remove function that finds and removes a value and then picks an appropriate replacement node***
+>
+For this function, I called it Delete() and it passes the three cases stated in **step 1:***
+   ***1. The node we are trying to delete is a leaf node and has no children.***
+         * Simply enough, we just unlink the node we wish to delete from its root node and deallocate it from memory.
+   ***2. The node we are trying to delete has one child, either in the left side or the right side.***

+   ***3. The node we are trying to delete has two children.***